 Top Beaches in Batangas to visit this 2020

-Summertime is one of the times of the year that travelers such as myself look forward to with the eagerness of a five-year-old.
-Summer is the perfect time for beach hopping and frolicking in the blue waters, that is why a lot of sun worshippers are looking for beaches near Metro Manila.
+Summertime is one of the times of the year that travelers, such as myself, look forward to with the eagerness of a five-year-old.
+Summer is the perfect time for beach hopping and frolicking in the blue waters, that is why many sun worshippers are looking for beaches near Metro Manila.
 In this post, I listed down 14 Amazing beaches in Batangas that you should visit this summer:

 Isla Verde, or Verde Island

 Among the most popular Batangas Beaches, Verde island is becoming a common tourist hotspot as of late.
 Also known as Isla Verde, this beach destination is one of the few beaches in the province that has not been overly developed yet.

 Unlike most beaches in Batangas, Verde Island has rockier shorelines.
 With that said, that means the best beach activity for this island paradise is snorkeling and diving into the farther outskirts of its waters.

 Take a bus that goes to Batangas Grand Terminal SLEX.
 Buses to Batangas leave the Metro Manila terminals (Buendia Taft ave.
 Pasay, Jam transit, BLTB, Ceres).

 To arrive in time to catch the boat to Isla Verde, Leave Metro Manila about 4.00am or 5.00am.
 Once you reached Batangas City Grand Terminal, hire a tricycle to take you to Tabangao Aplaya.
 Once you reached Tabangao Aplaya, look for the MV St. Paul.